Sermons

 29 March 2020

 Lazarus is one of the best known stories in the Bible.
 Even those who are not familiar with him know something about the story.
-That Lazarus died and rose from the dead.
-But that is not the extent of what Jesus is trying to teach us.
-Do you remember the account of Jesus healing the… Read more
+That Lazarus died and rose from… Read more

 Year A – 4th Sunday in Lent – The Lord is my Shepherd – I shall not want